Frequently Asked Questions

 These

-consequences are the reasons for which we can write that everything can
+consequences are the reasons for which we can write that

 be explained logically, without the magic (non sense) of